WhatTheDickens/engl367-f19/syllabus.md

 ## Do you have a disability?

 SUNY Geneseo will make reasonable accommodations for persons with documented physical, emotional or learning disabilities.
-Contact Tabitha Buggie-Hunt, Director of [Disability Services](https://www.geneseo.edu/dean_office/disability_services) to discuss needed accommodations as early as possible in the semester.
+Contact Leah Houk, Interim Coordinator of [Disability Services](https://www.geneseo.edu/dean_office/disability_services) to discuss needed accommodations as early as possible in the semester.

 ## Take care of yourself